-The ISPA - Internet Service Providers Austria - is the industry union of the Austrian Internet service providers, which was founded as a registered association in the year 1997.
-Its aim is to promote the Internet in Austria and to support the requests and interests of currently about 200 members from business areas like access, service, hosting, and content providing.
+The ISPA is the industry union of the Austrian Internet service providers, which was founded as a registered association in the year 1997.
+Its aim is to promote the Internet in Austria and to support the requests and interests of currently more than 200 members from business areas like access, service, hosting, and content providing.
 The ISPA regards itself as a lobby group and mouthpiece of the Austrian Internet industry towards the government, public authorities and other institutions, and it promotes the communication of the market participants among themselves.